rdempsey/jobber/README.md

 Additionally:

-* Accepted applications must answer all questions correctly.
+* Accepted applications must have all questions answered correctly.
 * Accepted applications must be shown to the employer.
 * Unaccepted applications must not be shown to the employer.